Explore how words and images can come to life on the page and screen to tell stories and deliver information.

 BA (Hons) Design For Publishing degree portfolio guidance

-Your development portfolio should be relevant to this course, but you can include a wide range of work that shows your creativity, technical competence and understanding of communication.
+Your portfolio should be relevant to this course, but you can include a wide range of work that shows your creativity, technical competence and understanding of communication.

 You may wish to include some of the following: